-But, since the people were led by a class that was not prepared to go as far as their followers wanted them to go-bythe national bourgeoisie which was not prepared to smash the feudal-colonial economy and replace it by an economy that would satisfy the needs of the people, but only to make such adjustments in the economy as would help them to get a bigger share in the fruits of exploitation, the movement received a severe setback.
-The years after 1921 may be said to be a period of reaction as far as the national democratic movement is concerned.
+But, since the people were led by a class that was not prepared to go as far as their followers wanted them to go-by the national bourgeoisie which was not prepared to smash the feudal-colonial economy and replace it by an economy that would satisfy the needs of the people, but only to make such adjustments in the economy as would help them to get a bigger share in the fruits of exploitation-the movement received a severe setback.
+The years after 1921 may be said to be years of reaction as far as the national democratic movement is concerned.

-Although the Congress-Khilafat-tenancy movement in Malabar started as a movement of all communities, it was transformed into a communal movement mainly because the national (bourgeois) leadership of the movement refused to direct and lead it aganist imperialism and feudalism.
-The result was not only that imperialism could crush the movement, not only that South Malabar, the scene of the 1921 rebellion, was put under martial law for some time and then under severe police rule; not only that over 20, 00 peasants were sent to jail for long terms and to the Andamans; but that the very atmosphere of the country was vitiated by the poison of communalism.
+Although the Congress-Khilafat-Tenancy Movement in Malabar started as a movement of all communities, it was transformed into a communal movement mainly because the national bourgeois leadership of the movement refused to lead it as a movement against imperialism and feudalism.
+The result was not only that imperialism could crush the movement; not only that South Malabar, the area of the 1921 rebellion, was put under martial law for some time and then under severe police rule; not only that over 20,000 peasants were sent to jail for long terms and to the Andamans; but that the very atmosphere of the country was vitiated by the poison of communalism.

 The Hindu intelligentsia of Malabar started going more or less in the same direction as their counterparts in North India.
-The Arya Samaj and other Hindu communal organizations came and started their work in Malabar, first by way of affording relief to Hindu refugees fleeing from the areas of the rebellion, then by reconverting those Hindus who had been forcibly converted to Islam by the rebels and ultimately going to the extent of converting Muslims to Hinduism.
-The Muslim intelligentsia were terror-stricken because of the post-rebellion repression that they had to go through but were nevertheless extremely indignant.
-They could do nothing but be resentful for the time being, but that was by itself sufficient for the creation of an atmosphere ideally suited for communal squabbles.
+The Arya Samaj and other Hindu communal organisations came and started their work in Malabar, first by way of affording relief to Hindu refugees fleeing from the areas of the rebellion, then by reconverting those Hindus who had been forcibly converted to Islam by the rebels and ultimately going even to the extent of converting Muslims to Hinduism.
+The Muslim intelligentsia were terror-stricken because of the post-rebellion repression that they had to go through, but were nevertheless extremely indignant.
+They could do nothing but remain sulking for the time being, but that was by itself sufficient for the creation of an atmosphere ideally suited for communal squabbles.

 It is true that this did not lead to the communal tension and communal riots so familiar to the people of North India.
-The Shudhi, the Sanghtan, the anti-cow-slaughter and anti-music before mosques campaign, etc., did not catch the imagination of the Hindus here as they did in North India.
-The main reason is that the Hindus here are so caste ridden, the caste rules regarding their mutual social relations are so rigid, that it is extremely difficult to create a real sense of Hindu solidarity.
-The 'low-caste' people felt more at home with Muslims and Christians than with their own co-religionists of the higher castes.
-The caste Hindus in their turn could not see why, if they could interdine and intermarry with low-caste Hindus, they could not do the same with Muslims and Christians.
-As a matter of fact, there was a movement among certain 'low-caste' people for their wholesale conversion into any other religion. since that would give them greater social equality.
-The Arva Samaj, the Hindu Mahasabha, etc., could not therefore take deep roots in Kerala.
+The Sudhi, the Sanghatan, the anti-cow-slaughter and antimusic-before-mosques campaign, etc., did not catch the imagination of the people here as they did in North India.
+The main reason for this is that the Hindus here are so casteridden, the caste rules regarding their mutual social relations are so rigid, that it is extremely difficult to create a real sense of Hindu solidarity.
+The low-caste people felt more at home with Muslims and Christians than with their own co-religionists of the higher caste, the caste Hindus in their turn could not see why, if they could inter-dine and inter-marry with low caste Hindus, they could not do the same with Muslims and Christians.
+As a matter of fact, there was a movement among certain low-caste people for their wholesale conversion into any other religion, since that would give them greater social equality.
+The Arya Samaj, the Hindu Mahasabha etc. could not therefore take deep roots in Kerala.

-This, however, does not mean that there was no Hindu and
+This however does not mean that there was no Hindu and